-The Graduate Certificate in Project Management (PM) is housed within the School of Business.
-The certificate is designed to prepare students with the knowledge, skills, and abilities (KSA) to competently plan, organize, staff, and guide processes for creating a solution or system.
-The PM certificate intends to adequately prepare the students to take the Professional Management Project (PMP)® credentialing exam.
+The Graduate Certificate in Project Management (PM) is in the School of Business which is housed within the College of Management.
+The certificate is designed to prepare students with the knowledge, skills, and abilities (KSAs) to competently plan, organize, staff, and guide processes for creating a solution or system.
+The PM certificate intends to adequately prepare the students to take the Project Management Professional (PMP)® credentialing exam.
 More specifically, the content is aligned with the Project Management Body of Knowledge (PMBOK, 5th edition) and introduces students to the five (5) process groups, 10 knowledge areas, and 47 processes.

-PM 690 Integration, Scope, and Quality Management PM 691 Time and Cost Management PM 692 Communications, Risk, and Stakeholder Management3 cr.
-PM 693 Human Resource and Procurement Management Total
+PM 690 Integration, Scope, and Quality Management PM 691 Time and Cost Management PM 692 Communications, Risk, and Stakeholder Management 3 cr.
+PM 693 Human Resource and Procurement Management 3 cr.
+Total